"Parent Shrinks"

 I think this is an interesting idea and have suggested that this be a discussion topic at the next PBPeople meeting which is being held on 30th January 2013.
 In the meantime, I've suggested people have a look at your post and feedback - just replied to an email to Di and mentioned it.
 For me, I need to think a bit more as my gut reaction is to say that children are not responsible for the behaviour of parents - and not all parents have the ability to respond to children's needs.
 And where does choice, control and time limit exist for children?
 I will value being able to discuss and problem solve with others - thank you :)

-Last edit: 02 Dec 2012 19:54 by Sally Ann Hart.
+Last edit: 02 Dec 2012 19:54 by Sally Ann.

-Please Log in to join the conversation.
+Please Log in or Create an account to join the conversation.

 More

-03 Dec 2012 21:41 #3 by Melanie Pearson
+03 Dec 2012 21:41 #3 by Melanie P

 I am also looking forward to have this discussion.
 A lot my work in Child and Adolescent Mental Health Services is working with families and all too often, the referred child can feel/or made to feel responsible for the adults behaviour.
 This does not mean that children cant learn to be responsible for their own behaviour and learn to be more mindful.
 However I believe, they can only be responsible for their own behaviour not for their parents.
 I think there are strategies children can learn to recognise the warning signs and then use strategies not to escalate an already difficult situation.